-Relating to Status Cate gory Value Obligation Reference Supplier conduct § 2 Any You must use best endeavours to identify adverse findings against suppliers and report such findings to the Procurement Board.
-PBD 2017-07 Supplier Conduct 82 Any The Supplier Code of Conduct documents the minimum expectations and behaviours for doing business with NSW Government.
-Your agency can build on the code to hold suppliers to more stringent requirements where appropriate.
-Supplier Code of Conduct Any Findings of dishonest, unfair, unconscionable, corrupt or illegal conduct have consequences for individual suppliers, up to exclusion from contracting opportunities with the government.
-Supplier due diligence Any You should monitor, on an ongoing basis, supplier compliance with contractual, regulatory and other obligations.
-The level and frequency of checks will vary depending on the value and risk profile of the contract.
-Supplier Due Diligence: A Guide for NSW Public Sector Agencies Paying suppliers on time Ê < \$10,000 You should pay invoices up to \$10,000 as soon as possible by PCard or equivalent electronic payment method.
-Faster Payment Terms Policy Small businesses 82 \$10,000 - \$1 million In-scope agencies must pay registered small businesses (<20 FTEs) within 5 business days of receipt of a correctly rendered invoice, unless an existing contract or standing offer provides for an alternative time. \$10,000 - \$1 million The Office of the Small Business Commissioner (OSBC) monitors and reports on agency payment performance to small businesses .
+Relating to Status Cate gory Value Obligation Reference Paying suppliers on time < \$10,000 You should pay invoices up to \$10,000 as soon as possible by PCard or equivalent electronic payment method.
+Faster Payment Terms Policy Small businesses In-scope agencies must pay registered small businesses (<20 FTEs) within 5 business days of receipt of a correctly rendered invoice, unless an existing contract or standing offer provides for an alternative time. \$10,000 - \$1 million The Office of the Small Business Commissioner (OSBC) monitors and reports on agency payment performance to small businesses .
 This process has been automated using the NSW Procurement Spend Cube to develop a small business reporting dashboard.
-Annual reporting A Any Your agency must provide details of its performance in paying accounts, including details of any actions taken to improve performance, in its annual report.
-Annual Reports (Departments) Regulation 2015 2 82 Your agency must report all instances where interest has become payable due to late payment, and the reason for the delay in making that payment, in its annual report.
+Annual reporting Any Your agency must provide details of its performance in paying accounts, including details of any actions taken to improve performance, in its annual report.
+Annual Reports (Departments) Regulation 2015 2 Your agency must report all instances where interest has become payable due to late payment, and the reason for the delay in making that payment, in its annual report.
+Paying suppliers on time R Any You must ensure construction contractors receive progress payments in compliance with the Security of Payment Act .
+Building and Construction Industry Construction -security of payments } Any You must , as part of ongoing contract management activities, take steps to verify the claims of head contractors about payments made to subcontractors.
+Security of Payment Act 1999 PBD 2013-01C